reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Normative Truth.md

 - Why this constructivism is compatible with non-cognitivism
 	- Deliberation does not aim to answer theoretical questions.
 It does not aim to represent the way the world is.
 Against cognitivism
 	- The upshots of deliberation are inherently motivating insofar as one is rational.
 Note, however, that they differ from ordinary motivating states such as desires because of the standards that are constituitive of normative judgments - e.g. instrumental reasoning CANNOT in full awareness be denied if one is to count as a deliberating agent.
 CANNOT here means conceptually not rationally.
 I.e. it is not that one is being irrational by failing to follow instrumental rationality in full awareness; rather, they aren't attempting to deliberate rationally.
 Someone IS being irrational when they fail to follow instrumental rationality NOT in full awareness.
+- Normative Truth consists in what follows from an agent's evaluative standpoint.
+	- This is not what we *mean* when we form a normative judgment.
+When we're form a normative judgment, we are just settling the practical question of what to do, rather than the theoretical question of what the upshots of our commitments are.
+Abandon a semantic theory of truth (whereby the truth of a proposition occurs when the state of affairs *meant* by the proposition are obtained)
+	- Rather, this is a question that we are aimed to answer (whether we know it or not), when in the process of settling practical questions.
+	- Final question: why should normative truth be construed as relative to the evaluative standpoint of the agent in question rather than the speaker?
+The reasoning here has all taken a person characterization; i.e. we are considering the standpoint and perspective of the agent.
+But why not instead focus on the judge?
+This analysis might capture what agents are attempting to do when answering normative questions, but it need not be what judges are doing when they are answering normative questions for others.
+Two possibilities:
+		1. Posit that there is some special semantic/psychological difference between speakers endorsing actions for others, and endorsing actions for themselves.
+In the former case, truth is not relative to their (the speaker's) motivations; it is somehow relative to the subject's motivations.
+I.e. the speaker commits themselves to judging what follows from the agent's evaluative standpoint whether they know it or not.
+In the latter case, the judge is only committed to judging what follows from their own evaluative standpoint.
+The former seems difficult to explain if the function of the judgments is merely to express plans/sentiments.
+			- Perhaps it has to do with the fact that we expect that if the agent accepts our claim that they have reason to X, this will instill in them a motivation to X insofar as they are rational.
+But this only makes sense if X is connected to their evaluative standpoint.
+				-> But this doesn't necessarily work to show that truth is relative to the agent.
+Because if "accept our claim that they have reason to X" just means "agree that they have reason to X" which just means adopting a motivation to X, then the speaker cannot expect that without believing that X is connected to their evaluattive standpoint.
+It would be equivalent to a speaker believing: if the agent becomes motivated to X, then they will be motivated to X insofar as they are rational.
+But clearly this doesn't require X be connected to their present evaluative standpoint.
+				-> Perhaps instead it should be: when we judge that Y (a proposition) *is* a reason to X (a behavior), then we expect that agents aware of Y will become motivated to X (because of their awareness of Y) insofar as they are rational [or perhaps, that agents aware of Y will judge that they have reason to X insofar as they are rational; or that a rational agent's awareness of Y could *explain* why they judge themselves to have reason to X].
+So the constructivist/internalist conceptual component is only about judgments about what *constitute* reasons rather than all reasons judgments.
+Now we need an analysis of what fully rational means without begging the question.
+				-> So we need to explain the conceptual connection between explanation/motivation and third-personal normative judgments, and how this can be reconciled with non-cognitivism which denies that there is any essential content to normative judgments.
+		2. Don't divorse semantics/psychology of third-person and first-person normative judgments.
+Rather, adopt a theory of truth that is not tied to the judgments themselves.
+It's not clear how this can secure speaker's being committed to an agent's evaluative perspective.

+Constructivist theories of the meaning of truth, semantics, compatibility with expressivism:
+- Street, "What is Constructivism in Ethics and Metaethics", See section on Expressivism.
+She outlines three strategies for explaining semantics of moral terms (1) state that its impossible because normative attitudes cannot be reduced, (2) argue for an inferentialist semantics, whereby the truth of claim consists in what inferences one needs to make to be competent with the concept, (3) argue for a reforming definition, or (4) adopt the expressivist theory.
+- Street, "Constructivism about Reasons", 237-241.
+Here, Street argues for (1) from above.
+- See above section under "Expressivism and Constructivism" for more
+Strategies:
+- Normative judgments can be explained by an expressivist theory, possibly the judgments cannot be reduced to non-normative judgments.
+- Normative assertions and normative truth can be explained by either (1) an inferentialist theory as described above or (2) a pragmatic theory.
+(1) may be acceptable but (a) it needs to be fleshed out more and (b) why is it concerned with the agent rather than the speaker.
+(2) requires more investigation.

+## Existence Internalism

+Some twists
+1. Externalism too broad, move to internalism.
+2. Actual motivations too narrow, require idealized conditions.
+3. Not all actual states provide reasons, move to constructivism.

+Consider analogy with theoretical reasons along the way.

 Varieties of internalism:
 - Actual Motivation: A has reason to X only if A is motivated to X.